ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C06_Immutability.md

 The exception `FrozenInstanceError` is a subclass of `AttributeError`, consistent with what Python throws for assignment to a read-only attribute.

-Because of this, frozen dataclasses give you actual runtime enforcement of immutability.
+Because of this, frozen dataclasses give you runtime enforcement of immutability.
 A `Final` type annotation is only checked by static analyzers, but a frozen dataclass will actively prevent mutation in a running program.
 This can be a powerful tool for ensuring certain objects remain constant.
 It's especially handy for value objects (like points, coordinates, config objects, etc.) where you want to make sure